-The FRS is a pathway to getting onto the Supervisor Register, which is maintained by the Graduate Studies Office.
+The FRS is a scholarly introduction to research supervision and a pathway to getting onto the Supervisor Register, which is maintained by the Graduate Studies Office.

 The FRS includes online modules on various aspects of supervision (including a module on preparing for the Annual Progress Review).
 To get started on the FRS or to find out more about it, click here.